kuzzleio/sdk-csharp/doc/1/controllers/realtime/subscribe/index.md

 ### listener

 Listener function that will be called each time a new notifications is received.
-The listener will receive a [const kuzzleio::notification_result\*](/sdk/csharp/1/essentials/realtime-notifications) as only argument.
+The listener will receive a [Response](/sdk/csharp/1/essentials/realtime-notifications) as only argument.

 ### options